-Craig M. Cooley has investigated and litigated criminal appeals and post-conviction petitions throughout the United States for the last fourteen years.
+Craig M. Cooley has investigated and litigated criminal appeals and post-conviction petitions throughout the United States for the last fifteen years.
 Mr. Cooley has represented prisoners on appeal, post-conviction, and federal habeas proceedings in the following states: Pennsylvania, North Carolina, Illinois, Tennessee, Oklahoma, Arkansas, Alambama, South Carolina, Nevada, Texas, and California.

 Post- Trial and appellate litigation in Pennsylvania requires knowledge of appellate procedure, substantive criminal law, and criminal procedure, including the Pennsylvania Rules of Criminal Procedure Pennsylvnaia Rules of Appellate Procedure, Federal Rules of Criminal Procedure, and the Federal Rules of Appellate Procedure.
 It also requires excellent writing, research, and oral argument skills.
 An appellate attorney must be able to review the trial record and identify potential legal errors that rendered the defendant's trial or sentence unfair.
 He or she must also write a pursuasive and comprehensive appellate brief that puts the defendant's legal issues in the best light.